SimoneTestino/SimoneTestino/content/ColivingLiguria/Poeple/Volunteers/Volunteers.md

 To avoid this, I’ve decided to spread utility costs evenly throughout the year.
 This way, I can purchase heating materials (such as firewood and pellets) in advance and distribute the cost more sustainably, avoiding sudden spikes during the colder season.

 ---
-Before anything takes action, I will need to make sure that what I write in [[Legal Constrains on Volunteers]] are valid legal conclusions.
+Before anything takes action, I will need to make sure that what I write in [[Limiti Legali del Volontariato]] are valid legal conclusions.